JehnenS/FinTextSim/README.md

 # FinTextSim: A Domain-Specific Sentence-Transformer for Extracting Predictive Latent Topics from Financial Disclosures
-Repository containing the code for training and evaluating FinTextSim as outlined in Jehnen et al. (2025) (https://doi.org/10.48550/arXiv.2504.15683).
+Repository containing the code for training and evaluating FinTextSim as outlined in Jehnen et al. (2026) (https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2026.1752103/abstract).
 FinTextSim is a sentence-transformer optimized for clustering and semantic search of financial texts.
-Compared to the most widely used sentence-transformers, FinTextSim increases intratopic similarity by up to 71% while simultaneously reducing intertopic similarity by 102%, allowing unprecedented separation between financial topics.
+Compared to the most widely used sentence-transformers and financial baselines, FinTextSim increases intratopic similarity by up to 71% while simultaneously reducing intertopic similarity by more than 108%, allowing unprecedented separation between financial topics.
 Crucially, these qualitative gains translate into quantitative predictive benefits: incorporating FinTextSim-derived topic features into a logistic regression framework for corporate performance prediction leads to a statistically significant two-percentage-point increase in both ROC-AUC and F1-score over a purely financial baseline.
+In contrast, off-the-shelf sentence-transformers and classical topic models introduce noise that degrades predictive performance.
+For non-linear classifiers, several textual representations yield modest gains, reflecting their greater capacity to absorb noisier features.
+However, FinTextSim remains the most stable and consistently strong performer across both linear and non-linear settings.

 The processing of the code is organized into several modules.

 ## Data Origin